MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activation mode: toggle

 When you pick up the Trophy, you hold it out in front of you chest high.
-You click once to raise the Trophy above your head in a "salute" position, and then click again to lower it back to its initial position.
+Click to activate it; this raises the Trophy above your head in a "salute" position.
+Click again to lower (and de-activate) the Trophy.

 ![Screen shot of an avatar holding the Trophy.](../../../media/enhance-your-environment/equips-in-detail/018-trophy.png)